Let Your Horses Run – The Album

 Let Your Horses Run – The Album is the fourteenth studio album by Canadian country music artist Brett Kissel.
 It was primarily produced by Mickey Jack Cones and Bart McKay, and released on February 28, 2025, via Big Star Recordings.
-The album includes the singles "Two of Us", "Let Your Horses Run", "Another One", and "Cowboys & Dreamers".
+The album includes the singles "Two of Us", "Let Your Horses Run", "Another One", "Cowboys & Dreamers", and "Hurtin' Songs".
 It was nominated for Album of the Year at the 2025 Canadian Country Music Association Awards.

 Background and promotion

-Kissel remarked that on this album, he wanted to dive into his "Western roots and heritage," and that he took inspiration from his upbringing on a farm in northern Alberta and his current life after buying his grandparent's farm.
+Kissel remarked that on this album, he wanted to dive into his "Western roots and heritage," and that he took inspiration from his upbringing on a farm in northern Alberta and his current life after buying his grandparents' farm.
 Kissel supported the album with his acoustic "The Side You've Never Seen Tour" across Canada in early 2025.

 Critical reception

 James Daykin of Entertainment Focus reviewed the album and gave it 4.5 out of 5 stars.
 He described it as a "bold step into the heart of Western country music" and "a cohesive and evocative album that blends classic storytelling with modern sensibilities", while opining that it is one of the "most compelling releases" of Kissel's career.